 Energy efficiency stimulates economic growth by creating jobs and putting money into the pockets of consumers.
 Consumer costs are reduced through efficiency gains that lower energy consumption while preserving energy access and technology performance.
 Decreased demand for energy reduces a country’s reliance on imported fuel and other resources which enhances a country’s energy security.
 Through improved technologies, processes, and services, energy efficiency programs deliver the most cost effective solution to energy security, access, affordability, and reliability.

-IRRP is a strategic energy planning approach that includes all aspects of the power grid, incorporates resilience to climate and other types of risk, and informs a long-term least-cost/”least-regrets” plan.
-ICF demonstrated this approach under the EECDP through two Associate Awards (see Tanzania and Ghana IRRP below) and provided presentations, trainings, and resources for USAID.
+A strategic energy planning approach that includes all aspects of the power grid, incorporates resilience to climate and other types of risk, and informs a long-term least-cost/”least-regrets” plan.

 To address widespread electricity load shedding and its economic impacts on the industrial sector, in particular, a benchmarking approach was used to identify opportunities for manufacturers to reduce energy demand.
 By comparing equipment and practices in plants to local best practices, specific technology and operational measures were identified to improve energy efficiency and reduce costs.
 The project also explored how measures can be bundled into attractive investments for banks and other financiers.